marklogic-community/mongo2marklogic/sample/README.md

 # Install and Set up MarkLogic

-1. [Download MarkLogic][], browse to the [admin interface on port 8001](http://localhost:8001), and request a free license.
+1. [Download MarkLogic][], browse to the [Admin interface on port 8001](http://localhost:8001), and request a free license.
 After that, create a database named `Import-DB` and set up a REST API instance on it using port `8003`.
    You can use a different database name and port, but this example uses these values.
-The [MarkLogic Setup Screen Cast][] will help you through these steps, if you get stuck.
+The [MarkLogic Setup Screen Cast][] will help you through these steps if you get stuck.
-2. Use the Admin UI on port 8001 to create a MarkLogic XDBC Server with the following details:
+2. Use the [Admin interface on port 8001](http://localhost:8001) to create a MarkLogic XDBC Server with the following details:

         Server Name: Import-XDBC
         Root: /
         Port: 9003
         Database: Import-DB

     Use the defaults for everything else.
-You can use a different server name or port or another database if you choose.
+You can use a different server name or port or use another database if you choose.
 This example uses port 9003 and assumes you are starting with an empty database.
     For more details, please see section in the Administrator's Guide on [Creating XDBC Servers][MarkLogic XDBC Server].